 This is a short manual on how to search for and retrieve data from the LOFAR Long Term Archive.

-To access the LTA, go to: lofar.target.rug.nl
+To access the LTA, go to: lta.lofar.eu

 For background information and in case of problems, please refer to the Frequently Asked Questions page.